-The 2004 Plan provides for certain special rights upon the occurrence of a "Change in Control," as defined in the Retirement Plan for Salaried Employees of Rayonier Inc., as amended October 19, 2001 and as the same may be thereafter amended from time to time prior to the occurrence of a Change in Control.
+The 2004 Plan provides for certain special rights upon the occurrence of a "Change in Control," as defined in the Retirement Plan for Salaried Employees of Rayonier Inc., as may be amended from time to time prior to the occurrence of a Change in Control.
 A Change in Control as defined in the Retirement Plan includes (i) certain acquisitions of 20 percent or more of the Company's voting securities; (ii) the approval by shareholders of the Company of (a) a consolidation or merger in which the Company is not the surviving corporation or (b) the sale or other transfer of all or substantially all of the Company's assets; or (iii) a change in the composition of the Board of Directors of the Company over any period of 24 consecutive months, so that the persons who were members of the Board at the beginning of such period or who were elected on the nomination or recommendation of such persons fail to constitute at least 70 percent of the Board at the end of such period.